ccmmf/workflows/one_off_analyses/kanee_agu_2025/README.md

 ## Set up management event files

-As with phenology, these files contain no events in 2016 or 2017.
-For this experiment the model will run unmanaged for these years -- this is probably not ideal and we should revisit it if not adding events for these years soon.
+As noted above, these files contain only irrigation in 2016 or 2017 -- planting/harvest/tillage start in 2018.
+Since all sites are treated as woody this won't make a huge difference, but we should revisit it if not adding events for these years soon.

 The currently available JSON files do not follow the PEcAn events schema (they are lists of events each with its own site_id; the events schema calls for lists of sites each with its own block of events), so first convert to the PEcan events standard.
 TODO: upstream tools ought to generate this in the first place.